-Although a rising stock price is generally a good sign of competent management, this is not always the case.
+Although a rising stock price (over the long-term) is generally a good sign of competent management, this is not always the case.
 In particular, short-term stock price appreciation is a lot less indicative of a strong management team than long-term stock price appreciation.

 For example, the "dotcom bubble" led to high valuations of Internet-related companies in the late 1990's, which then burst in 2001 and through 2002 when many Internet firms reported a lack of profits.
 Therefore, this drastic increase in short-term stock price was not indicative of a strong management team whatsoever.

 One example of bad management with a company that had good long-term stock appreciation is with Enron, an energy-trading and utilities company.